Hiya! You've found Whiskey Tit.

-We're an independent publisher of avant garde, genre bending, and unrelenting literary experiments, in the form of full-length books, a print quarterly, and an online journal.
+We're Whiskey Tit, an independent publisher of avant garde, genre bending, and unrelenting literary experiments, in the form of full-length books, a print quarterly, and an online journal.
 Some new releases are below, but we love all our titles equally.
 If you're a poor person, please use the ISBN on every book page to ask your local library to stock it.
 Libraries love hearing from readers, and we love being in libraries.

 If it's within your means, buy some books.
 And if it's not within your means right now, that shouldn't stop you from reading, so get in touch and we'll figure something out.